Victortran415/Creating_a_secured_password/README.md

     - If User click cancel or does not meet the length requirement, they will be asked to "Try again"

-  2. Password must have at least ONE of the characters:
+  2. Password must have at least ONE of the five characters below:

     - Special characters (Symbols),
     - Numbers,
     - Lowercase Letters,
     - Uppercase Letters,
-    - Emojois
+    - Emojis

     - If User does not choose one, they will be asked to "Try again"